 What’s the purpose of the MREL?

 The MREL was introduced as part of the new batch of EU-wide regulations passed since the banking union came into effect on November 2014.
 The body that determines this buffer is the Single Resolution Mechanism (SRM).
-2016 – the year in which the Bank Recovery and Resolution Directive (BRRD) has come into force – is expected to be the year in which the final provisions of the MREL will be finalized.

 The MREL is therefore part of the European authority’s plan to ensure that banks have enough liabilities to prevent taxpayers from bearing the burdens of any eventual bank bailouts.
 This is the so-called bail-in.